andresgmejiar/lbmech/README.md

 The chapters under the ‘Articles’ section provide extensive theoretical grounding behind the functions in each relevant part, before demonstrating their use in a non-trivial case usually involving some form of large data analysis.
-They can be considered as ‘living’ working papers; use of the code or functions discussed in each part should use the appropriate citation.
+They can be considered as a series ‘living’ working papers; the aim is to eventually publish each of them independently, yet retain them together as part of an ever-growing corpus of analytical approaches.
+Use of the code or functions discussed in each part should use the appropriate citation.

 Backwards-compatibility with previous versions cannot be guaranteed until the release of version 1.0 unless explicitly stated; once